Do you only treat dogs?

 What problems do you treat?

 We treat any problem that you feel is a problem for you and or your pet.
 Some of the more common problems we treat are listed below.
-Often we see individuals that are diagnosed with multiple problems, aggression to people and/or other animals
+Often we see individuals that are diagnosed with multiple problems.

 - Attention seeking or demanding behaviors: begging, pawing, barking